Frozen Shoulder – One Woman’s Experience.

 Acceptance, focus on nutrition, and anti-inflammatory protocol were my friends.

 The Frozen Stage

 Hallelujah!
 Thanks to my peeps on the FS Facebook group (strength in numbers), I came to the conclusion that with anti-inflammatory protocol, rest, and doing nothing to aggravate your muscles and nerve endings – it appears that one might reach the Frozen Stage a little sooner.
 Once in the Frozen Stage, the pain subsides and you are, as the label suggests; “frozen”.
 The descriptor is apropos – for me, it meant my arm was immobilized – I could not lift my arm higher than my lower rib cage or to extend out to the side.
 Reaching for anything with the affected arm, zipping dresses, putting on t-shirts, and certainly sports bras were a bad comedic routine – as the pain subsided, my sense of humor at least returned.
-I maintained my anti-inflammatory & MEND Orthopedic protocol each morning and began crawling (literally) back into a slow routine.
+I maintained my anti-inflammatory & MEND Repair & Recover protocol each morning and began crawling (literally) back into a slow routine.

 The Thawing Stage